 WHERE’S GOOD FOR WALKIES?
 Suffolk isn’t short of beaches but if you want to have one almost to yourself, head to Dunwich.
 Known as “the lost city of England”, this tiny village was once a bustling port but essentially, it washed away during the Middle Ages.
 Only a handful of people live in the village now but there’s still a great pub (see below) and you can’t beat a stroll on the beach beneath the cliffs.
 Don’t forget to listen for the ghostly church bells tolling out at sea.

 Just up the road you’ll find the Dunwich Heath & Beach nature reserve, which is owned by the National Trust.
 Its website has some great suggestions for dog walks and although the reserve is beautiful all year round, during the summer months, colourful heather carpets the ground.

 From Southwold, you can walk to the neighbouring village of Walberswick in around 40 minutes by following the riverbank and crossing the Bailey Bridge.
 If your legs are aching – or you only want to walk one way – hop aboard the Walberswick Ferry.
-This traditional rowboat service has been offered by the Church family for more than 125 years.
-Operating during the summer months only, a single fare is just £1 for adults while dogs travel free.
+This traditional rowboat service has been offered by the Church family for more than 125 years during the summer months.
+Single fares cost £1 for adults while dogs travel free.